trinsic-id/wallet-reference-app/README.md

 4. View wallet details by clicking on the blue arrow next to a wallet
 5. Here you can see pending actions, view existing credentials, and accept connection requests
 ![wallet details](assets/walletDetails.png)

+### Wallet API Documentation
+For more information on the wallet API visit the documentation at [docs.trinsic.id](https://docs.trinsic.id).

+> Contact <support@trinsic.com> for any questions.